funRiceGenes/funRiceGenes.github.io/_posts/OS/P/2015-01-20-OsPCNA~PCNA.md

 * **Connection**
     + __OsPARP3__, __OsPCNA~PCNA__, [Linear Energy Transfer-Dependent Change in Rice Gene Expression Profile after Heavy-Ion Beam Irradiation.](http://www.ncbi.nlm.nih.gov/pubmed?term=Linear Energy Transfer-Dependent Change in Rice Gene Expression Profile after Heavy-Ion Beam Irradiation.%5BTitle%5D),  Of the LET-dependent up-regulated genes, OsPARP3 and OsPCNA were identified, which are involved in DNA repair pathways
+    + __CHR721__, __OsPCNA~PCNA__, [Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.%5BTitle%5D), Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.
+    + __CHR721__, __OsPCNA~PCNA__, [Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.%5BTitle%5D),  RESULTS: Here we discovered the C terminal of a chromatin-remodeling factor CHR721 with non-canonical PIP-box was essential for interacting with OsPCNA in rice
+    + __CHR721__, __OsPCNA~PCNA__, [Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.%5BTitle%5D),  Both OsPCNA and CHR721 were localized in the nuclei and function in response to DNA damages
+    + __CHR721__, __OsPCNA~PCNA__, [Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Chromatin-remodeling factor CHR721 with non-canonical PIP-box interacts with OsPCNA in Rice.%5BTitle%5D),  CONCLUSIONS: Based on the results and previous work, we proposed a working model that CHR721 with non-canonical PIP-box interacted with OsPCNA and both of them probably participate in the DNA damage repair process

 [//]: # * **Key figures**